gihoekveld/to-do-web/README.md

 The project is still in development.
 The next steps are:

 - [ ] Implement tests with Jest, React Testing Library and Cypress
-- [ ] Implement a storybook to front-end
+- [ ] Implement a storybook documentation